kemadev/ci-cd/README.md

 #### Prerequisites

-- [Docker](https://github.com/docker/cli) and [Docker Compose](https://github.com/docker/compose) to run applications in containers.
+- [Docker](https://github.com/docker/cli) to run applications in containers.
 You should configure your credentials store and credential helpers for Docker to work with your container registry
 - [Go](https://github.com/golang/go) to install applications dependencies as needed
 - [Pulumi](https://github.com/pulumi/pulumi) to manage Cloud resources
 - [kind](https://github.com/kubernetes-sigs/kind) to run Kubernetes clusters locally